VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Processes

 Higgs contributions (and interference effects) are included in all appropriate processes, using a fixed Higgs width.
 The Higgs propagator is given by

 In \textsc{Vbfnlo} external quarks are treated as massless.
 By default, external bottom quarks are excluded in those processes where their inclusion could lead to the presence of a top quark.
-I.e.\ in charged current processes such as $WW$ diboson production, external bottom quarks are not allowed, as this would lead to a (massless) t-channel top quark, but in $ZZ$ diboson production external bottom quarks are included.
+For example, in $WW$ diboson production, external bottom quarks are not allowed, as this would lead to a (massless) $t$-channel top quark, but in $ZZ$ diboson production external bottom quarks are included.
 In the VBF processes such as $pp \rightarrow Hjj$ there are both neutral and charged current components (when the external quark lines emit $Z$ and $W$ bosons respectively) -- by default, external bottom quarks are excluded from this class of processes.
 A message is printed in the log file stating whether external bottom quarks are included or excluded.
 In neutral current processes, bottom quarks in the final state are at present treated no differently from other final state quarks.
 The number of external quark flavours considered is set in the file {\tt utilities/global.inc}.
-By changing the parameter {\tt nfl} from {\tt 5} to {\tt 4}, bottom quarks will not be included in any processes.
-By changing the parameter {\tt vbfNFLb} from {\tt false} to {\tt true}, external bottom quarks will be included in the neutral current diagrams in VBF processes if {\tt nfl} is set to {\tt 5}\footnote{Note that, if the file {\tt global.inc} is changed, {\tt make clean} must be run in the folders {\tt utilities} and {\tt amplitudes}, and then {\tt make all install} must be run for the \textsc{Vbfnlo} code.}.
+By changing the parameter {\tt nfl} from {\tt 5} to {\tt 4}, bottom quarks will be excluded in any process.
+By changing the parameter {\tt vbfNFLb} from {\tt false} to {\tt true}, external bottom quarks will be included in the neutral current diagrams in VBF processes if {\tt nfl} is set to {\tt 5}\footnote{Note that, if these parameters are changed, {\tt make clean} must be run in the folders {\tt utilities} and {\tt amplitudes}, and then {\tt make all install} must be run for the \textsc{Vbfnlo} code.}.

+VBF processes with a $t$-channel virtual photon produce singularities at low photon virtuality, $q^2$, at NLO, when the out-going quark is not tagged.
+To remove this photon singularity at $q^2 = 0$, \textsc{Vbfnlo} imposes a default technical cut of $|q^2| > 4\, \text{GeV}^2$ for the EW processes where the singularity occurs.
+This is expected to be a very good approximation for measurements at high energies.